 Another member hiking group is the University Outing Club.
 Mostly retirees, the club schedules their two to three-mile hikes in combination with an aspect like birding or botany from September through June in NJ, NY and PA.

-And largely, the NJ Audubon Society, through Weis Ecology Center in Ringwood, offers a range of group hikes from easy for families with kids to moderate and strenuous.
+And the New Weis Center in Ringwood, offers a range of group hikes from easy for families with kids to moderate and strenuous.
 Most hikes are in the Highlands, with others in nearby parts of Jersey and the Catskills.
 Hikes include wildflower walks, caving, some overnight.
 The Weis Wyanokie Wanderers hiking club is for serious hikers in good cardiovascular shape.
 "The terrain is steep and the pace is fast," to quote the website.

 The region is swamped with hikes for everyone who ever considered hiking.
 More groups can be found on the web and in publications of the above organizations.
 No reason exists for anyone to stay indoors for want of someone to hike with.
 All of these groups welcome the walker.